Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Generalized Thurston surgeries

 \begin{remark} The curvature gap cannot be eliminated from the upper bounds provided.
 To illustrate this, consider the following example.
 Let $C$ be an infinite cone with a singularity at the apex and a singularity of zero curvature, and let the cone angle of $C$ be denoted by $A$.
 Assume that $A$ is less than $\pi$, ensuring that the core of $C$ is not degenerate.
 We triangulate the core by adding an arc between the apex and the other singularity.
 The longest saddle connection on $C$ starts at the singularity of zero curvature, goes around the apex and comes back to the starting point.
 This saddle connection has a combinatorial length of $2\left\lfloor \frac{\pi}{A} \right\rfloor$ with respect to the triangulation of the core.
 As $A$ approaches zero, both the combinatorial length and the metric length of the saddle connection grow without bound. \end{remark}

-\begin{proof}[Proof of Proposition~\ref{prop:combinandmetriclengthinhull}] We prove the proposition by induction on $m_0$, the number of singularities in the convex hull.
-If $m_0 = 1$, then $D_0 = D$ is a convex polygon, and the result follows by direct computation.

-Now, assume that the proposition holds for any convex hull in $D$ with fewer than $m_0$ singularities.
-Let $D_0$ be a convex hull in $D$ containing $m_0$ singularities, and let $\gamma$ be a trajectory within $D_0$.

-If $D_0$ is degenerate, the bounds hold trivially.
-If $D_0$ has a non-empty interior, let $m_1$ be the number of singularities in its interior.
-If $m_1 = 0$, then $D_0$ is a convex polygon with $m_0$ vertices.
-Since the angles of the corners of $X \setminus D_0$ are at least $\pi$, the convex hull $D_0$ intersects each face of the triangulation $T$ into at most one connected component.
-Hence, the combinatorial length of $\gamma$ is bounded above by the number of faces of $T$.
-By the Euler characteristic of $D$, the number of faces of $T$ is less than $2m$, and hence less than $\frac{2}{\delta}(m_0 + 1)m$.
-Furthermore, the metric length of $\gamma$ is bounded above by $|\partial D_0|$.
+\begin{proof}[Proof of Theorem~\ref{thm:combinandmetriclengthinhull}] If $D$ is degenerate, the bounds hold trivially.
+If $D$ contains no singularities in its interior, then $D$ is a convex polygon.
+Since $D$ has $m$ singularities, the geometric triangulation $T$ has $m-2$ faces.
+Therefore, the combinatorial length of any trajectory contained in $D$ is at most $m-2 \leq \frac{8m^2}{\delta}$.
+The metric length of any trajectory in $D$ is less than the perimeter, $|\partial D| < 4m\max\left\{1, \frac{1}{2\delta}\right\} |\partial D|$.

+Next, we assume that $D$ has at least one singularity in its interior.
+Let $\alpha_1$ be the homotopy class of a loop around the boundary $\partial D$ in $D$.
+Since the angle at each corner of $D$ is at most $\pi$, the shortest representative of $\alpha_1$ cannot pass through the singularities on $\partial D$.
+Hence, if there is more than one singularity in the interior of $D$, we conclude that the convex hull of these singularities along $\alpha_1$ exists, denoted by $D_1$.
+If there is only one singularity, $D_1$ refers to that singularity.